While most apps are fun, few are just a game to their founders.

 - Fixed price plus.
 Some apps cost a fixed price at the outset and then offer additional features for a cost.
 If you use this type of monetization, be sure to communicate from the beginning that the app works in this way so your customers don’t feel blindsided.

-Depending on the type of app you are promoting, you may be able to use a few of these methods together, such as using an ad-supported version for those users who don’t mind it, and a no-ad fixed price version for those who see the value in getting rid of the ads.
+Depending on the type of app you are promoting, you may be able to use a few of these methods together.
+For example, you can offer both an ad-supported free version and a no-ad fixed price version.

 There are so many ways to monetize your app and we hope we’ve helped you identify some of the most effective ones.